Why do you need a sump pump?

 Do you live on a floodplain but don’t have a sump pump?
 Is your current unit malfunctioning?
 Avoid flooding in low-lying areas of your home (such as basements and crawlspaces) by installing the right sump pump for your needs.
 Sump pumps keep your home from retaining flood water and help keep your property safe from water damage.

 If the water level rises above your home’s foundation, it can seep into your home and cause short circuits.
 A sump pump is a necessary investment that can save you thousands on water damage repairs.

 The type of sump pump you install will depend on your home’s needs.
 Below are three main types we install and repair:

-- Submersible pump: Submersible sump pumps are most popular, as they can be submerged with no adverse effects to the motor.
+- Submersible pump: Submersible sump pumps are the most popular, as they can be submerged with no adverse effects on the motor.
 They are also easier to handle and prove more efficient.

 - Battery back-up pumps: Battery back-up pumps operate off a battery in the event of a power failure.
 It will automatically kick on when your primary pump stops working.

 During an initial home visit, we will determine the ideal sump pump for you based on your home’s needs and the surrounding area.